alachins/raisd/README.md

 Download and Compile
 --------------------

 The following commands can be used to download and compile the source code.
-The executable can be found in RAiSD/bin/release, and a link to the executable is placed in RAiSD.

     $ mkdir RAiSD
     $ cd RAiSD